U.S. Gun Policy: Global Comparisons

 Recent years have seen some of the worst gun violence in U.S. history.
-In 2020, nearly twenty thousand Americans lost their lives to guns, the highest toll in more than two decades; and the trend looks likely to continue through 2021.
+In 2021, guns killed more than forty-five thousand Americans, the highest toll in decades; and the upward trend is on track to continue.

 Gun ownership in the United States is rooted in the Second Amendment of the Constitution: “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

-The United States, with less than 5 percent of the world’s population, has 46 percent of the world’s civilian-owned guns, according to a 2018 report by the Switzerland-based Small Arms Survey.
+The United States, with less than 5 percent of the world’s population, has 46 percent of the world’s civilian-owned guns, according to the most recent report by the Switzerland-based Small Arms Survey (2018).
 It ranks number one in firearms per capita.
 The United States also has the highest homicide-by-firearm rate of the world’s most-developed nations.
-But many gun rights proponents say these statistics do not indicate a causal relationship.
+Many gun rights proponents say these statistics do not indicate a causal relationship.

 However, the right to bear arms is not unlimited.
-The U.S. Supreme Court has upheld some firearms restrictions, such as bans on concealed weapons and on the possession of certain types of weapons, as well as prohibitions against the sale of guns to certain categories of people.
+The U.S. Congress and state legislatures have authority to enact controlling legislation, and the U.S. Supreme Court has upheld some firearms restrictions, such as bans on concealed weapons and on the possession of certain types of weapons, as well as prohibitions on the sale of guns to certain categories of people.
 The Gun Control Act of 1968 prohibits individuals under eighteen years of age, convicted criminals, the mentally disabled, dishonorably discharged military personnel, and others from purchasing firearms.
 In 1993, the Brady Handgun Violence Prevention Act mandated background checks for all unlicensed individuals purchasing a firearm from a federally authorized dealer.

-Federal law provides the basis for firearm regulation in the United States, but states and cities can impose further restrictions.
-Some states, such as Alaska, Idaho, and Kansas, have passed various laws attempting to nullify federal gun legislation, but legal analysts say these are unconstitutional.
+Federal law provides the basis for firearms regulation in the United States, but states and cities can impose further restrictions.
+Some studies have indicated that states with more restrictive gun laws, such as California or Hawaii, have lower incidences of gun deaths, although researchers say more analysis is needed.

-As of 2021, there were no federal laws banning semiautomatic assault weapons, military-style .50 caliber rifles, handguns, or large-capacity magazines.
-There was a federal prohibition on assault weapons and large-capacity magazines between 1994 and 2004, but Congress allowed these restrictions to expire.
+As of mid-2022, there were no federal laws banning semiautomatic assault weapons, military-style .50 caliber rifles, handguns, or large-capacity magazines.
+There was also no federal requirement for those purchasing a gun to have any firearm safety training.
+There was a federal prohibition on assault weapons and on large-capacity magazines between 1994 and 2004, but Congress allowed these restrictions to expire.

+Gun ownership is also relatively high in Canada, at about thirty-five firearms per hundred residents (ranking fifth globally), but the country does not struggle with a similar level of gun violence.
 As in the United States, Canada’s national government sets gun restrictions that the provinces, territories, and municipalities can supplement.
-And like its southern neighbor, Canada’s gun laws have often been driven by gun violence.
+And like its southern neighbor, Canada’s gun laws have often been prompted by gun violence.
 In 1989, a student armed with a semiautomatic rifle killed fourteen students and injured more than a dozen others at a Montreal engineering school.
 The incident is widely credited with driving major gun reforms that imposed a twenty-eight-day waiting period for purchases; mandatory safety training courses; more detailed background checks; bans on large-capacity magazines; and bans or greater restrictions on military-style firearms and ammunition.

 Firearms in Canada are divided into three classes: nonrestricted weapons, such as ordinary rifles and shotguns; restricted, such as handguns and semiautomatic rifles or shotguns; and prohibited, such as automatic weapons.
 It is illegal to own a fully automatic weapon unless it was registered before 1978.

 Changes to the law in 1995 required individuals to obtain a license to buy guns and ammunition, as well as register all firearms.
 However, in 2012, the requirement to register nonrestricted guns was dropped, and related public records were expunged.
 Following another mass shooting, at a Quebec City mosque in 2017, the government passed a bill to again require nonrestricted firearms to be registered and allow background checks to consider events from more than five years in the past.
-In 2020, after a gunman killed twenty-two people in Canada’s deadliest mass shooting in modern history, Prime Minister Justin Trudeau announced a ban on “assault-style” firearms—a demand gun control activists had been pushing for decades.
+In 2020, after a gunman killed twenty-two people in Canada’s deadliest mass shooting, Prime Minister Justin Trudeau announced a ban on “assault-style” firearms..
 The legislation also required those who owned now-prohibited firearms to either participate in a buyback program or comply with a strict storage regime.